lhndo/LH-Stinger/Config/Klipper_Config/README.md

 * Copy the files from this folder to: **/home/biqu/printer_data/config**

-* Open printer.cfg and comment/uncomment the lines in the header according to the instructions.
+* Open printer.cfg and comment/uncomment the lines in the header according to the instructions if needed.
 <br>
 <br>